PBGraff/SwiftGRBpipe/swift_pipe.md

 ```

 # Loading and Preparing the Data
 Let's begin our analysis with the newest set of prior samples.
 The column `trigger_index` indicates if a GRB was detected (1) or not (0).
 We also add the `(r,phi)` variables from converting the `grid_id` to physical parameters.
-Lastly, we take the logarithm of certain columns that give intensities.
+We take the logarithm of certain columns that give intensities.
+Lastly, we randomly permute the data sample.

 ```r
 data <- read.table("data/test_sample_prior2.txt",header=TRUE)